 In this regard, some have gone to the extent of restricting the standard browser functionality in exchange for a privacy-centric approach.

-As per my preference, I have settled with the Firefox browser since it acts in an equilibrium manner giving equal weightage to the security/privacy aspect and the UI/UX.
+As per my preference, I have settled with the Firefox browser since it acts equitably, giving equal weightage to the security/privacy aspect and the UI/UX.

 If you still want to enhance the privacy and security of your browsing data, then you should consider using a VPN service.
 No matter which browser you use, the data is protected and safeguarded from intruders.

 Well, this was from my end; what’s your take on this?
-Do let us know in the comments section which browser you ultimately settled for.
+Do let us know which browser you ultimately settled for.